neil314159/portfolio-project-2/README.md

 	* This mode provides a simple computer opponent for the player.
 Programmed in Javascript, this algorithm looks for patterns of three tokens already on the board, and seeks to disrupt them before them other player can win.
 It does this by looking at open slots beside any vertical, horizontal or diagonal stretches of three tokens and then places a token in the fourth spot.
 If there are no such patterns on the board, the computer chooses a column at random.

 * 2 Player Mode
     * This mode allows for 2 players using the same device side-by-side to take turns.
-There are green and yellow tokems which alternate on every turn.
+There are green and yellow tokens which alternate on every turn.

 * Night Mode
     * Turning on night mode darkens the background of the site, making it easier to use at night when on a phone or laptop.